tatey/trace_privately/README.md

 # HTTP Key Server for TracePrivately

 This is a sample HTTP key server for the sample [TracePrivately app](https://github.com/CrunchyBagel/TracePrivately).
+Development is moving fast and this is a work-in-progress.

+# Objectives

+- Be a robust companion to the [TracePrivately app](https://github.com/CrunchyBagel/TracePrivately)
+- Create a fully-functioning prototype that governments can rebrand as necessary and use
+- Implement correct security and privacy principles to maximise uptake of said government apps
+- Remain open source for independent verification
+- Tools for moderating submissions and exporting data in open formats

 ## System Dependencies